-Enjoy the cobblestoned streets, tranquil plazas and colonial beauty of Trinidad, head to Santa Clara for exploring history at the famous Ernesto 'Che' Guevara Monument and viewing the soul of Santiago De Cuba, one of Cuba's cultural capitals.
+Enjoy the cobblestoned streets, tranquil plazas, and colonial beauty of Trinidad, and head to Santa Clara for exploring history at the famous Ernesto 'Che' Guevara Monument and viewing the soul of Santiago De Cuba, one of Cuba's cultural capitals.

 Cuba’s most famous annual festival is Las Parrandas when every Christmas Eve sees the tiny town of Remedios transforms into the biggest one-night celebration in Cuba.

 The origin of this party dates back to 1820, with the town’s priest, who noticed his parishioners diminishing as the weather got colder.
 To make them attend the crowd, he encouraged all the townsfolk together and inspired them to make as much noise as possible to get the adults out of the house.
 Over the years, it has become a full-scale festival.
 Now the several districts of the town compete with vibrant floats, towering illuminated sculptures, music, dance, and fireworks throughout the night.